Skip to main content

 • Loss of data points: are those missing data in a dataset can lead to biased estimates and invalid conclusions.
 It is also due to various causes, such as hardware failure, human error, and cyber-attack.

-• Issues while uploading data in a certain format: This includes document upload errors, such as timeouts, broken thumbnails, or missing data, along with CSV import errors, such as file size, too many fields or records, too many columns or rows, and incorrect file name extensions
+• Issues while uploading data in a certain format: This includes document upload errors, such as timeouts, broken thumbnails, or missing data, along with CSV import errors, such as file size, too many fields or records, too many columns or rows, and incorrect file name extensions.

 9. Improper training program: